-People with HCV (hepatitis C), HBV (Hepatitis B) and/or NAFLD/NASH (nonalcoholic fatty liver disease) or NASH (nonalcoholic steatohepatitis) can benefit from a multidisciplinary team approach.
-This page surfaces content relevant for various specialist interests, including; diabetology, hepatology, endocrinology, obesity, addiction and harm reduction, and primary care.
+People with HCV (hepatitis C) and/or HBV (Hepatitis B) can benefit from a multidisciplinary team approach.
+This page surfaces content relevant for various specialist interests, including; hepatology, addiction and harm reduction, and primary care.
 The aim is to help visitors of the site navigate to content which may be relevant to them in regards a particular area of interest.

 The multidisciplinary team